Maersk Air

 Maersk Air A/S was a Danish airline which operated between 1969 and 2005.
-Owned by the A. P. Møller–Mærsk Group, it operated a mix of scheduled and chartered passenger and cargo services.
+Owned by the A. P. Møller–Mærsk Group, it operated a mix of scheduled and charter passenger and cargo services.
 Headquartered at Dragør, its main operating bases were Copenhagen Airport, Billund Airport and Esbjerg Airport.
-The airline had offshore helicopter operations from 1975 to 1999 and had three airline subsidiaries: Maersk Air UK, Maersk Commuter, and Star Air.
+The airline run also offshore helicopter operations from 1975 to 1999 and had three airline subsidiaries: Maersk Air UK, Maersk Commuter, and Star Air.

-The airline was founded on the foundations on the purchase of Falck Air on 21 February 1969.
-Fokker F27s were bought and domestic services from Copenhagen to Odense and Stauning.
-From 1971 to 1995 Maersk participated in Danair, which held a monopoly on all domestic services.
-Maersk Air was heavily involved in the inclusive tours market during the 1970s, operating the Boeing 720B and 737-200.
-From 1981 Maersk started international flights, first out of Billund and from the 1990s out of Copenhagen.
+The airline was founded on 21 February 1969 - coinciding with the purchase of Falck Air regional airline scheduled operations - and legally incorporated on 1 January of the following year.
+Twin turboprops Fokker F27s were bought and scheduled domestic services from Copenhagen to Odense and Stauning started on 1 November 1969.
+From 1971 to 1995 Maersk participated in Danair consortium, which run all domestic services in Denmark.
+Maersk Air was heavily involved in the inclusive tours market during the 1970s, firstly operating Boeing 720Bs and later on 737-200s.
+From 1981 Maersk started international flights, first out of Billund and in the 1990s out of Copenhagen.

 Maersk Air gradually invested in new aircraft, including the Fokker 50, Boeing 737 Classic, and later the 737-700.
-During the 1990s the number of international services increased, often codesharing with foreign airlines.
-With the Danish airlines deregulated in 1995, Maersk first sought to compete with Scandinavian Airlines.
-They later created a cartel.
+During the 1990s the number of international services increased, often codeshared with foreign airlines.
+When the Danish airlines were deregulated in 1995, Maersk first sought to compete with Scandinavian Airlines and later they created a "cartel".
 After being exposed, the airline fell into a decline after 2001, posting large deficits from which it never recovered.
-The airline was bought by the FL Group and merged with Sterling Airlines in 2005.
+The airline was bought by the FL Group and merged to form Sterling Airlines in the fall of 2005.